eric0410771/Unified-Transformer/README.md

 cd fairseq
 pip install --editable ./
 ```
-* git clone this repository and you will have the three files
+* git clone this repository and you will have the four files
     * dualformer.py
     * dualformer_layer.py
     * label_smoothed_cross_entropy.py
+    * fairseq_encoder.py
 * Put the three files in the corresponding path in fairseq package

 ```bash